 In an effort to utilize the authorized acres along the McClusky Canal, Garrison Diversion has been working with producers since 2010 to expand irrigation development through the McClusky Canal Irrigation Project, successfully utilizing Missouri River water from the McClusky Canal.
-Multiple projects have been completed, and to date, there are approximately 8,000 developed irrigated acres in the McClusky Canal Irrigation Project, with additional projects in the works.
+Multiple projects have been completed, and to date, there are approximately 8,000 developed irrigated acres in the McClusky Canal Irrigation Project, with an additional 6,500 acres in the planning phases of development.

 Garrison Diversion provides upfront investment for projects which determines irrigable soils, facility design and the bidding process.
 These projects are eligible for the Department of Water Resources 50 percent cost share on the Central Supply Works, which includes the pump station, power and main transmission lines.
 The irrigator is then responsible for the other 50 percent of the Central Supply Works and 100 percent of the on-farm items such as pivots, power for pivots and distribution lines to pivots.
-In total, the cost share actually represents approximately 30 percent of total on- and offfarm project costs for the irrigator.
+In total, the cost share actually represents approximately 30 percent of total on- and off-farm project costs for the irrigator.
 The bottom line is, irrigation is expensive and Garrison Diversion supports increasing irrigation funding to support a true 50 percent cost share for the irrigator.